 And so it’s time to look at May’s empties!
 There are so many good things that have come to an end during this month so I’m going to head straight into the list.

-It’s for night time use but is light weight and slowly releases the ingredients all night long.
+It’s for night time use but is lightweight and slowly releases the ingredients all night long.
 It contains a key decongesting ingredient, dextran sulfate, to visibly reduces dark circles and puffiness.
 Additional active ingredients smooth wrinkles, replump the skin and correct lost firmness.
-You only need a tiny amount so it last a long time.
+You only need a tiny amount so it lasts a long time.
 It’s available here for here for £22.00.

 What more to say about the amazing La Roche Posay Effaclar BB Blur!? it’s featured so many times on my blog because I just love it and keep repurchasing it.
 Here’s my original review.
 It’s available here RRP £16.50 but there’s 25% off for the next few days.

 This Clarins Double Serum has been around for a while but I trialled it recently for a month together with Pycnogenol supplements.
 You can read the results of the trial here.
-Of course I can’t tell you how the serum performs as a stand alone but I certainly noticed a healthy bloom to my skin and I believe that’s at least 50% down to this serum.
-It’s available priced £55.00 here.
+Of course, I can’t tell you how the serum performs as a stand-alone but I certainly noticed a healthy bloom to my skin and I believe that’s at least 50% down to this serum.
+It’s available priced £57.00 here.

 Pictured far left is the La Roche-Posay Toleriane Ultra.
 As you can see it came along with a whole host of other La Roche-Posay favourites but this is the second one I’ve used up.
 It’s the most comforting of creams.
 It’s specifically developed for skin that’s intolerant to many products – hence the name.
 I also love that it comes in a pump that doesn’t allow any air inside and you can watch the plastic insert deflate as the products is used up.
 Here’s my previous review and here’s where to get it priced £17.50.